Accounting Transaction Definition

 Now if you compare “Cash and equivalents” between Sep’17 and OND’17 above, “Cash and Equivalents” are down by Rs.
 2,728 crores and Equity went down by Rs.
 11,396 cr.
 Of course, there are other transactions that could get involved in that period for Cash and equity that we don’t know.
 That’s why we won’t see exactly Rs.13,000 crore reduction in cash and Equity here.
 This example is just to give an indication that how these transactions are recorded in books.

 - These transactions are the core of the business.
 Business or firms run because of these transactions.

 - By keeping the journal entries of these transactions, it would be easier to understand these transactions and year-end recordkeeping.

 In a business every event that business deals with, a transaction.
 Out of those, accounting transaction makes business running.
 A firm should be careful to record these and review these transactions from time to time.
 Because in a combined way these transactions convey to us how the business is running and how its future holds.

 This has been a guide to what is Accounting Transaction and its definition.
-Here we discuss Accounting Transaction Types and Categories along with examples and its advantages.
+Here we discuss Accounting Journalizing Transaction, its Types and Categories, and its advantages.
 You can learn more about from the following articles –